-- What do contractors with AAPs in place under the old regulations need to do beginning on the effective date of the new Section 503 rule to ensure that their first AAPs under the new regulations are as compliant as possible?
+- What do contractors with AAPs in place under the old regulations need to do as of the effective date of the new Section 503 regulations (March 24, 2014) to ensure that their first AAPs under the new regulations are as compliant as possible?

-- What new elements should be included in the first AAP under the new Section 503 regulations, that is, after the effective date?
+- What new elements should be included in the first AAP under the new Section 503 regulations, that is, after the effective date (March 24, 2014)?

 Data Collection Analysis

-- The data collection requirements in section 60-741.44(k)(2) of the Final Rule require contractors to document "the total number of job openings and total number of jobs filled."
+- The data collection requirements in section 60-741.44(k)(2) of the new Section 503 regulations require contractors to document "the total number of job openings and total number of jobs filled."
 Does the "total number of openings" refer to the number of requisitions or job vacancy announcements, or to the number of individual open positions referenced in the requisitions or announcements?

 - The data collection requirements in section 60-741.44(k) also ask contractors to report the number of jobs "filled" (60-741.44(k)(2)) and those "hired" (60-741.44(k)(4) and (5)).
 How does the number of "jobs filled" differ from the number of people "hired?"